Chinese Singaporeans: After the 1980s

 After the 1980s, all schools (including former Chinese-based schools) in Singapore are required to use English as the primary medium of instruction with Mandarin as the designated second language.
-Thus, Chinese Singaporeans educated in after the 1980s are theoretically bilingual.
+Thus, Singaporean Chinese educated in after the 1980s are theoretically bilingual.

 English is the first language and therefore spoken by all Singaporeans.
 This was partly due to the policy of Singapore's government to make English the medium of instruction in all schools in the 1980s (including former Chinese-based schools), as well as making English the working language for administration and business in Singapore (in short making English the lingua franca among all Singaporean).
 The presence of the English language in Singapore has its roots originating from Singapore's colonial past when Singapore was a British colony.
-As a result of the government's policy, English or Singlish has become widespread among the residents of Singapore, including but not limited to the Chinese Singaporeans, and this especially the case among the younger generations.
+As a result of the government's policy, English or Singlish has become widespread among the residents of Singapore, including but not limited to the Singaporean Chinese, and this especially the case among the younger generations.
 As of 2010, it was estimated that 32.6% of Singapore Chinese speak English at home.
 But at work or in the city and business district, English is the official lingua franca, but ironically Hokkien remains extant amongst Singaporeans, not limited to the Chinese, and operates as an unofficial common language, reminiscent of Singapore before the 1980s.

-Mandarin is another widely spoken language among Chinese Singaporeans.
-As of 2010, it was estimated that 47.7% of Chinese Singaporeans speak Mandarin at home.
-Evidently, Singapore government's Speak Mandarin Campaign was launched in the 1980s to make Mandarin the lingua franca among the Chinese in Singapore.
-It was intended to be the language to unify Chinese Singaporeans from different topolect groups by replacing the then lingua franca Hokkien.
-This was also because Mandarin was deemed more economically valuable, and speaking Mandarin would help Chinese Singaporeans retain their heritage, as Mandarin supposedly contains a cultural repository of values and traditions that are identifiable to all Chinese, regardless of topolect group.
-In the 1990s, this campaign began to target the English-speaking Chinese Singaporeans.
-As a result of this campaign, Mandarin became widespread in places such as residential areas, neighbourhood markets and even business districts, with the various mother tongues of Chinese Singaporeans falling out of favous among younger Chinese Singaporeans.
+Mandarin is another widely spoken language among Singaporean Chinese.
+As of 2010, it was estimated that 47.7% of Singaporean Chinese speak Mandarin at home.
+Evidently, Singapore government's Speak Mandarin Campaign was launched in the 1980s to make Mandarin the lingua franca among the Han Chinese in Singapore.
+It was intended to be the language to unify Singaporean Chinese from different topolect groups by replacing the then lingua franca Hokkien.
+This was also because Mandarin was deemed more economically valuable, and speaking Mandarin would help Singaporean Chinese retain their heritage, as Mandarin supposedly contains a cultural repository of values and traditions that are identifiable to all Chinese, regardless of topolect group.
+In the 1990s, this campaign began to target the English-speaking Singaporean Chinese.
+As a result of this campaign, Mandarin became widespread in places such as residential areas, neighbourhood markets and even business districts, with the various mother tongues of Singaporean Chinese falling out of favour among younger Singaporean Chinese.
 Mandarin is also often spoken in most "traditional Chinese-based" schools, even though English is now their medium of instruction.
-Colloquially, as with all other languages spoken in Singapore, the Chinese Singaporeans prefer a localised flavour of mixing words from English, Hokkien, Malay, and some other varieties, into their Mandarin speech.
-Most young Chinese Singaporeans are capable of conversational Mandarin but are weaker in their ability to write Chinese, or with higher level conversations on complex, specialised topics.
+Colloquially, as with all other languages spoken in Singapore, Singaporean Chinese prefer a localised flavour of mixing words from English, Hokkien, Malay, and some other varieties, into their Mandarin speech.
+Most young Singaporean Chinese are capable of conversational Mandarin but are weaker in their ability to write Chinese, or with higher level conversations on complex, specialised topics.